-A $1,000 USD non-refundable deposit is required to reserve your spot for this tour.
+A $1,500 USD deposit is required to reserve your spot for this workshop.
 You can also pay in full at any time.
-The remaining balance is due on March 10th, 2023.
+The remaining balance is due 120 days before the start of the tour.
 If the remaining balance is not paid in full by the due date, you will lose your spot.

 -Private 4-season tent with sleeping bag and air mats.